00 · Overview

 The three-stage ladder

-Help eligible Disabled adults access the SSI, SSDI, Medicaid, and ABLE supports they're entitled to but often never reach — the foundational floor of economic stability.
+Help eligible Disabled adults access the SSI, SSDI, Medicaid, and ABLE supports they're entitled to but often never reach.
+That is the foundational floor of economic stability.

-For those whose earnings and stability allow it, route into Making Space's accessible training and vetted Opportunities Board — every employer trained by us on disability inclusion (Microsoft, Salesforce, Walmart, Lionsgate, Coca-Cola, Red Bull) — so recipients step into roles where they're set up to succeed, not just hired.
+For those whose earnings and stability allow it, route into Making Space's accessible training and vetted Opportunities Board, where every employer is trained by us on disability inclusion (Microsoft, Salesforce, Walmart, Lionsgate, Coca-Cola, Red Bull), so recipients step into roles where they're set up to thrive.

 Why the gap exists